 Dr. Richard A. Rasmussen, Jr.

-"Dental implants are state-of-the-art.
+"Dental implants are high-tech.
 When patients decide to upgrade from an old-fashioned complete or partial denture to dental implants, it's like moving from the horse and buggy era to the space age."

 Dr. Rasmussen is also actively involved in clinical research.
-In addition to his appointment at the University of South Florida School of Medicine, Department of Otolaryngology, he has also been involved in clinical trials with the Food and Drug Administration.
+In addition to his appointment at the University of South Florida School of Medicine, Department of Otolaryngology, he has also worked on clinical trials with the Food and Drug Administration.
 Most recently, he was part of a multi-center study that resulted in the release of a new therapy for controlled release of antibiotics at the local site of infection.
-Currently, he is working with the development of new and more effective methods of bone grafting, in conjunction with dental implants.
+Currently, he is working on the development of new and more effective methods of bone grafting, in conjunction with dental implants.